-Evidence about the existence and use of gas vans first surfaced in 1942.
-Shlomo Winer (also known as Jacob Grojanowski) was a member of the Sonderkommando in the Chelmno death camp.
-He escaped in early 1942 and made his way to the Warsaw ghetto where he gave Hersh Wasser, of the Oneg Shabbat project, a detailed account of what he had seen.
+Evidence about the use of gas vans first surfaced in 1942.
+Shlomo Winer (also known as Jacob Grojanowski) was a member of the Sonderkommando at the Chelmno death camp.
+He escaped in early 1942 and made his way to the Warsaw ghetto, where he gave Hersh Wasser of Oneg Shabbat a detailed account of what he had seen.
 In his report, Grojanowski said, “We didn’t have to wait long before the next lorry arrived with fresh victims.
 It was specially constructed.
 It looked like a normal large lorry, in grey paint, with two hermetically closed rear doors.
 The inner walls were of steel metal.
 There weren’t any seats.
 The floor was covered by a wooden grating, as in public baths, with straw mats on top.
 Between the driver’s cab and the rear part were two peepholes.
 With a torch one could observe through these peepholes if the victims were already dead.
 Under the wooden grating were two tubes about 15 cms [centimeters, or about 6 inches] thick which came out of the cab.
 The tubes had small openings from which gas poured out . . .
 There were two such vans.”
 Grojanowski fled the Warsaw Ghetto for the Zamosc ghetto.
-He was apparently deported a second time from Zamosc to Belzec where he was murdered.
+He was apparently deported a second time from Zamosc to Belzec, where he was murdered.

 Evidence for the existence of gas vans in the East: